 Revenues for the year ended December 31, 2017 are comprised of (i) revenues from Nabi-HB, (ii) product revenues from the sale of human plasma collected from the Company's plasma collection centers segment, (iii) revenues related to a contract manufacturing agreement (see Note 6); and (iv) license and other revenues primarily attributable to the out-licensing of RI-002 to Biotest to market and sell in Europe and selected countries in North Africa and the Middle East.
 Biotest has provided the Company with certain services and financial payments in accordance with the related Biotest license agreement and is obligated to pay the Company certain amounts in the future if certain milestones are achieved.
-Deferred revenue is recognized over the term of the Biotest license agreement.
+Deferred revenue is recognized over the term of the Biotest license.
+Deferred revenue is amortized into income for a period of approximately 22 years, the term of the Biotest license agreement.